rjmatthews62/MooCoderPy/README.md

 **Project->New Tab (Ctrl+N)** - Loads a verb into its own tab.
 Press F5 to compile.

 **Project->Get Verbs (Ctrl+Shift+V)** - Load all the verbs for an object into the verbs window.
-    You can double click in the Verbs pane to edit that verb.
+    You can double click or hit Enter in the Verbs pane to edit that verb.

 **Project->Clear Project** - Close all code windows and clear verb list